wp-plugins/xili-language/readme.txt

 = Newbie, WP user, Developer,… =

-* **Newbie:** originally built for webmaster and developer, the plugin trilogy progress since 5 years to be more and more plug and play for newbies who can read and spend a little time mainly for translation.
+* Dear **Newbie:** originally built for webmaster and developer, the plugin trilogy progress since 5 years to be more and more plug and play for newbies who can read and spend a little time mainly for translation.

 * xili-language is also dedicated for theme's creator or webmaster with knowledges in CMS and WP and having (or not) tools to create .mo language files.
 Through API (hook), the plugin add automatic tools (or links or filters) for sidebar or top menus.
 Categories or Archives lists are translated also.
 * xili-language provides also series of functions which can be *hooked* in the functions.php file of the theme that you create i.e. for a cms like multilingual website.